UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Related Work

-\paragraph{Image Aesthetic Assessment.} With the advent of deep learning, IAA methods have evolved from hand-crafted feature extraction~\cite{datta2006studying,ke2006design,nishiyama2011aesthetic,sun2009photo,luo2011content} to end-to-end feature learning, marking significant advancements in the IAA domain.
-Various techniques have been developed to boost IAA task, including local and global feature integration~\cite{lu2015deep,hou2020object}, graph network~\cite{she2021hierarchical,duan2022semantic} and theme-aware learning~\cite{li2023theme,he2022rethinking}.
-Recently, there has been an emergence of multimodal IAA methods~\cite{zhang2020beyond,zhou2016joint,zhang2021mscan} that incorporate text as auxiliary supervision.
+Image Aesthetic Assessment (IAA) aims to measure the aesthetic quality of images.
+With the advent of deep learning, IAA methods have evolved from hand-crafted feature extraction~\cite{datta2006studying,ke2006design,nishiyama2011aesthetic} to end-to-end feature learning, marking significant advancements in the IAA domain.
+Various techniques have been developed to boost IAA task, including local and global feature integration~\cite{lu2015deep,hou2020object,shi2024improving,huang2024coarse,he2023eat}, graph network~\cite{she2021hierarchical,duan2022semantic}, knowledge distillation~\cite{hou2022distilling} and theme-aware learning~\cite{li2023theme,he2022rethinking}.
+Recently, there has been an emergence of multimodal IAA methods~\cite{zhang2020beyond,zhou2016joint,nie2023bmi,huang2024aesexpert} that incorporate text as auxiliary supervision.
 However, these methods necessitate the use of text during inference, limiting their flexible application since text is often not easily available.
-Our method overcomes this limitation by leveraging the rich semantics in text through vision-language pre-training.
+Our method overcomes this limitation by conducting vision-language pre-training firstly to learn effective representation.
 The pre-trained model can be flexibly applied to the IAA field using only images.